yesnik/linux-guides/firewall.md

 - No rules are overwritten or lost—they are renumbered sequentially.
 - The new rule is inserted at the exact position you specified, which is critical because iptables processes rules top-to-bottom.

+The `iptables -I` (insert) command applies the rule immediately to the running kernel's firewall.

+Changes take effect instantly without requiring a restart.

 #### Via editing a file

 Add line to file `/etc/sysconfig/iptables`: